 - (a) Discretionary Deferred Share Units.
 Deferred Share Units may be granted to Eligible Persons at such time or times as will be determined by the Board by resolution, pursuant to recommendations of the Board from time to time.
 The Grant Date of a Deferred Share Unit for purposes of the Plan will be the date on which the Deferred Share Unit is awarded by the Board, or such later date determined by the Board, subject to applicable securities laws and regulatory requirements. - (b) Mandatory or Elective Deferred Share Units.
-In addition to the foregoing, on fixed dates established by the Board and subject to such terms and conditions and other procedures as the Board will determine, pursuant to recommendations of the Board, the Board may require a Participant to, or may permit a Participant to irrevocably elect to, receive Deferred Share Units in satisfaction of all or a portion of the following amounts payable by the Corporation or any subsidiary of the Corporation: - (i) Director's Retainer in the case of a member of the Board who is not also an officer or employee of the Corporation, an amount equal to all or a portion of his or her annual directors' retainer payable on account of his or her services as a member of the Board (which amount will not include committee chairperson retainers, committee members retainers, Board or committee meeting fees, or special remuneration for ad hoc services rendered to the Board); or - (ii) Officers' and Employees' Annual Incentive in the case of an officer or employee of the Corporation or any subsidiary of the Corporation (as applicable), an amount equal to all or a portion of his or her annual incentive bonus for a calendar year, obtained by dividing (i) the amount of the Deferred Annual Amount, by (ii) the Market Price of one Share on the date of payment of such Deferred Annual Amount.
+In addition to the foregoing, on fixed dates established by the Board and subject to the timing requirements set out below and such terms and conditions and other procedures as the Board will determine, pursuant to recommendations of the Board, the Board may require a Participant to, or may permit a Participant to irrevocably elect in advance to, receive

+Deferred Share Units in satisfaction of all or a portion of the following future amounts payable by the Corporation or any subsidiary of the Corporation:

+- (i) Director's Retainer in the case of a member of the Board who is not also an officer or employee of the Corporation, an amount equal to all or a portion of his or her annual directors' retainer payable in cash on account of his or her services as a member of the Board (which amount will not include committee chairperson retainers, committee members retainers, Board or committee meeting fees, special remuneration for ad hoc services rendered to the Board, any expenses subject to reimbursement or, for greater certainty, any equity-based incentive awards granted to such Participant); or - (ii) Officers' and Employees' Annual Incentive in the case of an officer or employee of the Corporation or any subsidiary of the Corporation (as applicable), an amount equal to all or a portion of his or her annual incentive bonus for a calendar year payable in cash (which amount will not include, for greater certainty, any equity-based incentive awards granted to such Participant),